 Stick with education, not counseling

-Include behavioral finance
+Include behavioral finance/economics elements

-Incorporate retirement readiness concepts into your curriculum
+Incorporate retirement readiness concepts

-Research has shown that participants aren’t contributing nearly enough to fund their retirements, much less down payments on homes, college educations, etc. Your employee education sessions should strongly discourage use of your 401k plan for anything other than retirement savings.
+Research has shown that participants aren’t contributing nearly enough to fund their retirements, or anything else.
+Your employee education sessions should strongly discourage use of your 401k plan for anything other than retirement savings.